Jane Cajes Yap: Background

-SK term in office
+SK term and Political Career

 In her first year of term, Cajes initiated the Tri-Media Program, said to be the first in SK history to provide information about the Filipino youth.
 The said project composed of three components on the media- the internet, newspaper and radio.
 Various youth issues, concerns and other youth interest are tackled in the program.
 The first component is skbohol.com, the first SK website in the Philippines.
 The second component is the quarterly publication, the SK Today.
 The maiden issue of SK Today was in December 2005.
 The SK on Air, the official radio program made its first airing on April 2, 2006.

 Cajes attended the Plan International London Incorporated on October 8–9, 2008 in Woking, Surrey, United Kingdom, to serve as one of the panelists to interview the applicants for the new CEO of the Plan International London.

 As mandated by law, the first SK National Congress was held in Cebu City.
 It was the highest attendance in SK history according to the Malacañang Presidential Management Staff.
 Cajes also led the Samahang Kabataan Volunteers Club to help the SK Bohol Federation for the implementation of its programs.
 The first batch, composed of 19 student leaders and SK chairmen from the province, were known as Bolahan.
 The second batch of SKVC has 26 members.
 In December 2008, Cajes led the Sangguniang Kabtaan (SK) Kabataan Awards was created to recognize the SK leaders.
 Award-winning reporter and documentary host Kara Patria David was the honored guest on the selection of the Sangguniang Kabataan (SK) Ten Outstanding Chairmen year 2 on November 29, 2008.

+In 2022, Cajes-Yap ran for the Mayoral seat of her husband John Geesnell “Baba” Yap of Tagbilaran City.
+The outgoing mayor supported her candidacy, and she won as the city’s first woman Mayor in the 2022 Philippine General Election.
+The new mayor was sworn into office on July 1, 2022 coinciding the 65th charter day of Tagbilaran City.
+She eventually won reelection in the 2025 Philippine General Election and is the incumbent Mayor of the City of Tagbilaran, Bohol.

 Awards

-Cajes has been honored by numerous award-giving bodies for her outstanding accomplishments as a youth leader.
-Incredibly attractive, Cajes has been named one of the country's "Twenty-five Hottest Young Personalities Under Twenty-Five" in 2010.
+Cajes has been honored by several award-giving bodies for her accomplishments as a youth leader.
+She has been named one of the country's "Twenty-five Hottest Young Personalities Under Twenty-Five" in 2010.
 She has also been the conferred as one of "The Outstanding Young Men" (TOYM) under the youth leadership category in 2010, a recognition of great prestige given by Junior Chamber International Philippines (formerly Philippine Jaycees).
 Moreover, Cajes was chosen as one of five recipients of 2009 "Outstanding Youth Leader Award" by the Office of the President in Malacañang.